ros2/ros2_documentation/source/The-ROS2-Project/Governance.rst

 For more details about the ROS PMC, please see the `Charter for the ROS Project <https://osralliance.org/staging/wp-content/uploads/2024/03/ros_project_charter.pdf>`__.

-ROS Project Management Comittee (PMC) Meetings
+ROS Project Management Committee (PMC) Meetings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Community members are encouraged to observe the ROS 2 PMC meetings and submit agenda items via a PMC constituent.